nbock/Universal-Namespace-in-the-Cloud/README.md

 **Iteration 1:**
 First iteration will consist of ramping up technical skills along with completion of fundamental tasks which are needed for the MVP.
 Some of the details of this iteration will be:

--   Getting hands-on with the product and understanding the architecture and functionality, this can include running upsin on local machines, going over the documentation.
+-   Getting hands-on with the Upspin and understanding its architecture and functionality, this can include running Upspin on local machines, going over the documentation.

--   Getting familiarized with docker and dockerizing the upsin binaries and making them available at repository.
+-   Getting familiarized with docker and dockerizing the Upspin binaries and making the docker image available at a registry (e,g.
+Dockerhub, Quay or Github).

--   Getting familiar with OpenShift as a system and understanding the basic building blocks of the same by.
+-   Getting familiar with OpenShift as a container orchestration system and understanding the basic building blocks of the same by.

 **Iteration 2:**
-This iteration will be mostly on the actual solution where the team would focus on design and strategy of deploying the upsin instance.
+This iteration will be mostly on the actual solution where the team would focus on design and strategy of deploying the Upspin instance.
 One of the key tasks/deliverables of this iteration would be

 -   Deciding on the approach of the design with regards to level of abstraction and ease of use the solution is going to provide to the user (level of automation).